stitakis/ArchElekt/Slides/WrongExpert_short.md

 ✌️👨‍💻

 Transcription:
-Why not allowing the expert to maintain their skill sets in the mobile app.
+Why not allowing the expert to maintain their own skill set.
 They should know best.

 5s